tomitrescak/luis-app/README.md

 LUIS exists in the form of a [package as well](https://www.npmjs.com/package/luis), exposing all the necessary UIs and handlers and can be imported into your existing application, yet in the current FuseBox implementation, the hot module reload does not work properly with React Components served from the external package.
 Please give LUIS a go, fasten your seat belts and enjoy the ride!
 I will welcome any feedback.

+## Vital Information

+To run LUIS with snapshot support, you need to run both client and server.
+If you do not wish to use snapshots, you can run client only.

+The startup file for the application is 'src/index.tsx', while for LUIS it is 'src/stories.tsx'.